 The Robert E. Rice ECE Student Services Center in 3-166 Keller Hall supports students in both majors as they journey through the undergraduate curriculum.
-Our advising team is led by Prof. James Leger (Director of Undergraduate Studies), and staff advisor Frances Wood.
+Our advising team is led by Prof. James Leger (Director of Undergraduate Studies), and staff advisor Kimberly Scott.
 For information on our advising model, services, and student academic resources, check the ECE Undergrads Matrix.

 Are you interested in the EE or CompE major?

 Prospective students interested in our undergraduate degrees are encouraged to check the College of Science and Engineering web site or the CSE transfer admissions page for more information.
 If you are a prospective international transfer student keen on pursuing a degree in our department we recommend that you review information on the CSE international transfer page.
 You are also encouraged to check the resources we have for you on our Prospective Undergraduate Students page.

 Are you looking for opportunities for hands on experience?

 ECE students enjoy the opportunity to actively engage in extra curricular activities through student groups, internships, co-op, study abroad, and voluntary and paid research opportunities, where they can apply theoretical knowledge acquired in the classroom and examine its real world impact.
 Student groups such as Tesla Works, Engineers Without Borders, Solar Vehicle Project, IEEE, IEEE Women in Engineering, and Innovative Engineers are just a few of the several avenues open to our students.